SMCallan/HighScore_RESTfulAPI/README.md

 - We initiated a new Spring Boot project via IntelliJ's Spring Initializr.
 - The project was configured with dependencies for Spring Web, Spring Data JPA, and H2 Database.
 - Initialized a Git repository and made an initial commit.

+## Step 2: Data Model Creation

+Created a `HighScore` entity in the `model` package.
+It has the following fields:

+- `id`: Primary Key, auto-generated.
+- `playerName`: Stores the name of the player.
+- `score`: Stores the high score.

+Added JPA annotations for entity definition and primary key.
+Also generated getters and setters for these fields.